College staff should have pay ‘matched’ with school teachers – Jacqui Smith

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The skills minister has said would like to see college staff pay matched with school teachers.
+The skills minister has said she would like to see college staff pay matched with school teachers.

 Baroness Jacqui Smith, universities, skills and apprenticeship minister, apologised that the Government had not been able to fund the same 5.5% pay increase for further education (FE) lecturers as school staff this year.